-Time’s up for the Yes2Rail blog, which was launched on June 30, 2008 as a paid consultant on Honolulu's elevated rail project.
+Time’s up for the Yes2Rail blog, which I launched on June 30, 2008 as a paid consultant on Honolulu's elevated rail project.
 Posts were suspended in 2012 when the author moved to Sacramento, CA, but with rail's first segment due to be operational late in 2020, we're starting up again.
 You’re invited to read four-plus years of information-packed entries, many of which are linked at our “aggregation site.”
 Look for the paragraph with red copy in the right-hand column, below.
 Mahalo for all the positive comments Yes2Rail received since its start.

 Tuesday, July 20, 2010

 West Oahu Organization Supports Rail Project for Ability To ‘Improve Business Climate of Our Island’